|

 SUBJECTS

-are:
+Subjects are:

-- individuals
+individuals who

-who participate in
+participate in the

-as the sample
+referred as the

-from a larger
+selected from a

-group called the population
+the population

 §

-Sample
+Sample Size

-Determined
+Determined by the

-by the type of
+type of research,

-research, research
+research hypotheses,

-hypotheses, financial
+financial

 constraints,

-importance of results,
+importance of

-number of variables
+results, number of

-studied, methods of
+methods of data

-data collection, and
+collection, and

 degree of accuracy